VincentDouchin/aStar/README.md

 # a*

-A simple implementation of the a* pathfinding algorith and visualtions with Vue3
+A simple implementation of the a* pathfinding algorithm and visualtions with Vue3

 [![a*](/astar.png)](https://vincentdouchin.github.io/aStar/)